Advanced Micro Devices (NASDAQ:AMD) Rating Lowered to Market Perform at Northland Securities

-Advanced Micro Devices (NASDAQ:AMD – Get Free Report) was downgraded by equities researchers at Northland Securities from an “outperform” rating to a “market perform” rating in a report issued on Monday, Marketbeat.com reports.
+Northland Securities cut shares of Advanced Micro Devices (NASDAQ:AMD – Free Report) from an outperform rating to a market perform rating in a research report released on Monday morning, MarketBeat.com reports.

 Advanced Micro Devices (NASDAQ:AMD – Get Free Report) last announced its quarterly earnings data on Tuesday, October 31st.
-The semiconductor manufacturer reported $0.70 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.68 by $0.02.
-The business had revenue of $5.80 billion during the quarter, compared to analyst estimates of $5.70 billion.
-Advanced Micro Devices had a return on equity of 5.61% and a net margin of 0.94%.
-Advanced Micro Devices’s quarterly revenue was up 4.2% compared to the same quarter last year.
-During the same period last year, the company earned $0.54 earnings per share.
-As a group, sell-side analysts predict that Advanced Micro Devices will post 1.92 earnings per share for the current fiscal year.
+The semiconductor manufacturer reported $0.70 earnings per share for the quarter, beating analysts’ consensus estimates of $0.68 by $0.02.
+Advanced Micro Devices had a net margin of 0.94% and a return on equity of 5.61%.
+The business had revenue of $5.80 billion during the quarter, compared to the consensus estimate of $5.70 billion.
+During the same quarter in the prior year, the firm earned $0.54 EPS.
+The company’s revenue for the quarter was up 4.2% compared to the same quarter last year.
+On average, research analysts anticipate that Advanced Micro Devices will post 1.92 earnings per share for the current fiscal year.

 Insider Activity

-In other news, CAO Darla M. Smith sold 4,000 shares of the company’s stock in a transaction on Thursday, December 7th.
-The shares were sold at an average price of $125.69, for a total value of $502,760.00.
-Following the completion of the sale, the chief accounting officer now owns 5,604 shares of the company’s stock, valued at approximately $704,366.76.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, CAO Darla M. Smith sold 4,000 shares of the stock in a transaction dated Thursday, December 7th.
-The shares were sold at an average price of $125.69, for a total value of $502,760.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 5,604 shares in the company, valued at approximately $704,366.76.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Lisa T. Su sold 75,000 shares of Advanced Micro Devices stock in a transaction that occurred on Tuesday, December 5th.
-The stock was sold at an average price of $117.73, for a total transaction of $8,829,750.00.
-Following the completion of the sale, the chief executive officer now owns 3,347,640 shares of the company’s stock, valued at $394,117,657.20.
+In other Advanced Micro Devices news, CEO Lisa T. Su sold 75,000 shares of the firm’s stock in a transaction on Tuesday, December 5th.
+The shares were sold at an average price of $117.73, for a total value of $8,829,750.00.
+Following the sale, the chief executive officer now owns 3,347,640 shares of the company’s stock, valued at approximately $394,117,657.20.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other Advanced Micro Devices news, CEO Lisa T. Su sold 75,000 shares of the firm’s stock in a transaction on Tuesday, December 5th.
+The shares were sold at an average price of $117.73, for a total value of $8,829,750.00.
+Following the sale, the chief executive officer now owns 3,347,640 shares of the company’s stock, valued at approximately $394,117,657.20.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CAO Darla M. Smith sold 4,000 shares of Advanced Micro Devices stock in a transaction dated Thursday, December 7th.
+The shares were sold at an average price of $125.69, for a total transaction of $502,760.00.
+Following the sale, the chief accounting officer now directly owns 5,604 shares in the company, valued at approximately $704,366.76.
 The disclosure for this sale can be found here.
-0.73% of the stock is owned by corporate insiders.
+Corporate insiders own 0.73% of the company’s stock.

 Advanced Micro Devices, Inc operates as a semiconductor company worldwide.
 It operates in four segments: Data Center, Client, Gaming, and Embedded segments.
 The company offers x86 microprocessors and graphics processing units (GPUs) as an accelerated processing unit, chipsets, data center, and professional GPUs; and embedded processors, and semi-custom system-on-chip (SoC) products, microprocessor and SoC development services and technology, data processing unites, field programmable gate arrays (FPGA), and adaptive SoC products.